This is our New And Improved Ultimate Summer Shutdown Checklist!

 Has your door seal been replaced in the last 2-4 years?
 If not, replace the door seal as needed.
 Click HERE to read our article "6 Ways a Leaky Door Seal COSTS You Money".

-Also, turn off power to your thermostats that control outdoor boiler operation - your indoor forced air extra thermostat, any unit heater thermostats, in-floor systems, etc.
+Also, turn off power to your thermostats that control outdoor wood furnace operation - your indoor forced air extra thermostat, any unit heater thermostats, in-floor systems, etc.

 Bonus: You should also check to make sure your pump is set at the proper speed.
 Take 60 seconds and become an expert with this article: "What Speed Should Your Pump Be Set At?"

-By carefully following this New and Improved 2019 Ultimate Summer Shutdown Checklist, you are protecting and caring for your outdoor boiler so it will take care of you for decades and help you save thousands of dollars each year on your heating bills!
+By carefully following this New and Improved 2022 Ultimate Summer Shutdown Checklist, you are protecting and caring for your outdoor wood burning boiler so it will take care of you for decades and help you save thousands of dollars each year on your heating bills!